SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Tips for Grabbing a Taxi at SFO

-There are also a few tips for grabbing a taxi at the largest of the three airports in the Bay Area.
+There are also a few tips for grabbing a taxi at the San Francisco International Airport (SFO).
 Outside of each terminal, there is a designated spot where you can pick up a cab ride into the city.

 The taxi stand is located on the same level as the baggage claim area.
 Follow the signs above the doors that lead outside and it will take you to the door that is right near the taxi stand.

-Either get in line or check in with the person managing the process.
-Don't just grab a cab because they will make you get out of the cab and wait for your turn in line.
+There, you'll either get in line or check in with the person managing the process.
+(Don't just grab a cab because they will make you get out of the cab and wait for your turn in line.)

-There are a number of hotel chains in the city with a number of locations, so make sure you have all the details you need in order for the cab driver to get you to the correct location.
+There are a number of hotel chains in the city with multiple locations, so make sure you have all the details you need in order for the cab driver to get you to the correct location.

 I recommend grabbing a San Francisco taxi at the airport if you have more than two people in your group.
-I also recommend it for those that don't want to hassle with the time of taking a shuttle or aren't too concerned with the additional cost.
+I also recommend it for those who want to save time and aren't too concerned with the additional cost.

 >> More ways to get from SFO to Union Square